hugotiem/whofindai/README.md

-# WinAnyCall - AI-Powered Sales Call Assistant
+# Winanycall - AI-Powered Sales Call Assistant

-WinAnyCall is a sophisticated web application that helps sales professionals prepare for calls and meetings by generating detailed prospect profiles and engagement strategies using AI.
+Winanycall is a sophisticated web application that helps sales professionals prepare for calls and meetings by generating detailed prospect profiles and engagement strategies using AI.

 ## Features